AgnaldoSouza47/sistemasolar/README.md

 # sistemasolar
-Sistema Solar foi criado, para brincar e aprender a não esquecer a codificação
+Sistema Solar was created to not forget coding